emmt/EasyRanges.jl/README.md

 using Pkg
-pkg"registry add General" # if no general registry has been installed yet pkg"registry add https://github.com/emmt/EmmtRegistry" # if not yet added pkg"add IndexingTools"
+pkg"registry add General" # if no general registry has been installed yet pkg"registry add https://github.com/emmt/EmmtRegistry" # if not yet added pkg"add EasyRanges"
 ```

 ## A working example

-`IndexingTools` may be very useful to write readable expressions in ranges used
+`EasyRanges` may be very useful to write readable expressions in ranges used by
-by `for` loops.
+`for` loops.
 For instance, suppose that you want to compute a **discrete
 correlation** of `A` by `B` as follows:

 $$